 In 1964, Chambers was one of the first to make the move to Gray’s Inn, and became established in its present form by Sir Brian McKenna KC.

 In the 1970s a number of members of Chambers took a farsighted decision to specialise in the law of the European Economic Community, taking the view that this was an area of practice that had potential to grow.
 Out of that decision grew the leading EU and competition law practice for which Chambers is now best known.

-In 1996 Chambers moved its location within Gray’s Inn and adopted the name of its distinguished former Head.
+In 1989 Chambers moved its location within Gray’s Inn and in 1996 adopted the name of its distinguished former Head.
 Our present location at 1 Raymond Buildings was once home to the then solicitor’s clerk Charles Dickens.